heinezen/openage/doc/ideas/projects/p2_sprite_editor.md

 1. It should be able to create the PNG spritesheet from frames/images provided by modders.
-2. Similarly, modders should be able to create the configuration file by specifiying the necessary parameters.
+2. Similarly, modders should be able to create the configuration file by specifying the necessary parameters.
 3. View spritesheet graphics and visualize "special" pixels.
 The visualization should include configuration file properties (layers, animation, anchor points).
 4. Edit existing configuration file parameters.